rapka/polemics-md-wiki/content/People/Ziz.md

+# Ziz

+Ziz was previous involved in the rationality community and blogged at the now-deleted [sinceriously.fyi](https://sinceriously.fyi).
+Events in the community led to Ziz becoming disillusioned with [MIRI](../Cartography/Lesser%20Wrongia/MIRI.md), [CFAR](../Cartography/Lesser%20Wrongia/CFAR.md), and [Eliezer Yudkowsky](../People/Eliezer%20Yudkowsky.md) and [Michael Vassar](../People/Michael%20Vassar.md) in particular.
+This culminated in her and her followers staging a protest at a MIRI retreat that ended with SWAT being called in.

+Many of Ziz's posts are on the internet archive.
+She doesn't appear to be a reliable narrator, but her allegations against rationalists are often backed up with screenshots.

 # The Michael Vassar vs. Ziz rationalist mini-cult conflict

 This sequence of events involves longtime friend and associate of [Eliezer Yudkowsky](../People/Eliezer%20Yudkowsky.md) [Michael Vassar](../People/Michael%20Vassar.md) and a feud started against him by an ex-friend who goes by the name of ziz online.